 Before buying a manufactured home, you need to have land to put the home and foundation on.
-Manufacturers/dealers don’t sell you land together with a mobile home.
+Manufactured home dealers do not sell you land together with a mobile home.

-However, those buying a mobile home can have it placed on leased land from different home communities.
+However, those buying a mobile home can have it placed on leased land from different home communities (learn of the benefits of a land-lease community here).
 There is also an option of having the manufactured home on your own private land if you don’t want to incur extra costs with a mobile home park.

 Buying a mobile home and then renting space lowers the initial cost.
 However, it makes it difficult to take out loans.